Geometric multiplicity of unitary non-backtracking eigenvalues: Acknowledgments

 \section{Acknowledgments}

 This work started while the author was at Northeastern University’s Network Science Institute and supported in part by NSF IIS-1741197.
+It continued while the author was at the Max Planck Institute for Mathematics in the Sciences.
 The author thanks Gabor Lippner and Tina Eliassi-Rad for many invaluable conversations, and Blevmore Labs for consulting services regarding the construction of Figures \ref{fig:nbm-doodle} and \ref{fig:bbt}.